aardappel/lobster/lobster/docs/source/type_checker.md

 not in the `then` block.
 Similarly, if you write `if a and f(a):` then `a` is available as non-nil both as argument to `f` *and* in the following block.

-De-referencing nillables as in `o and o.f` is so common that there's a shorthand for it: `o?.f` (which can be chained).
-As useful as this looks, note that you are just passing on the problem, as the result of such an expression is again a nilable type.
-As such, this is best used inside conditionals or as statements where the result is not needed.

 `?` is generally the way to indicate a nilable type, e.g. `string?` is a nilable string.